Dombey and Son: Plot summary

 However one day Florence returns to the house with her baby son, Paul, and is lovingly reunited with her father.

 Dombey accompanies his daughter to her and Walter's house, where he slowly starts to decline, cared for by Florence and also Susan Nipper, now Mrs Toots.
 They receive a visit from Edith's cousin Feenix, who takes Florence to Edith for one final time: Feenix had sought Edith out in France and she had returned to England under his protection.
-Edith gives Florence a letter, asking Dombey to forgive her her crime before her departure to the South of Italy with her elderly relative.
+Edith gives Florence a letter, asking Dombey to forgive her for her crime before her departure to the South of Italy with her elderly relative.
 As she says to Florence, "I will try, then, to forgive him his share of the blame.
 Let him try to forgive me mine!"

 The final chapter (LXII) sees Dombey now a white-haired old man "whose face bears heavy marks of care and suffering; but they are traces of a storm that has passed on for ever, and left a clear evening in its track".
 Sol Gills and Ned Cuttle are now partners at The Midshipman, a source of great pride to the latter, and Mr and Mrs Toots announce the birth of their third daughter.
 Walter is doing well in business, having been appointed to a position of great confidence and trust, and Dombey is the proud grandfather of both a grandson and granddaughter, whom he dotes on.
 The book ends with the lines:

 "Dear grandpapa, why do you cry when you kiss me?"

 He only answers, "Little Florence!
 Little Florence!" and smooths away the curls that shade her earnest eyes.

+The voices in the waves speak low to him of Florence, day and night—plainest when he, his blooming daughter, and her husband, beside them in the evening, or sit at an open window, listening to their roar.
+They speak to him of Florence and his altered heart; of Florence and their ceaseless murmuring to her of the love, eternal and illimitable, extending still, beyond the sea, beyond the sky, to the invisible country far away.

+Never from the mighty sea may voices rise too late, to come between us and the unseen region on the other shore!
+Better, far better, that they whispered of that region in our childish ears, and the swift river hurried us away!